Skip to main content

 -Retrofuturism, nostalgia as political discourse, steampunk and dys/utopian science fiction, and speculative fiction/fabulation as a method and metaphor for writing histories in/of the Anthropocene.

-The Vayots Dzor Silk Road Survey is rooted in the medieval landscape of Vayots Dzor, Armenia, and investigates the world-makings of local people under Mongol 'world-rule'
+I am the co-PI of the Vayots Dzor Silk Road Survey: a partnership with the Institute of Archaeology and Ethnography in Yerevan, this prohect is rooted in the medieval landscape of Vayots Dzor, Armenia, and investigates the world-makings of local people under Mongol 'world-rule'

 Research Centres and Institutes